OhMetaGods/Quiz-Game/README.md

 # QuizGame
-This project is a programming practice from YouTube Video.
-I really appreciate the tutorial from the channel "Brian Design".
+This project is inspired by a YouTube programming channel tutorial".

 Here is the link of video: https://www.youtube.com/watch?v=f4fB9Xg2JEY